 The question then is: how can you determine which of your contractors are legitimate?
-Rapid Contractor Management by Rapid Global is a workforce management software solution that helps you manage your contractors in the most efficient way possible.
-With this software, you or the contractor can enter all their information into the system.
-You then have access to review insurance documents, view pre-qualification forms, and ensure they have an ABN registered with the Australian Business Register.
+Rapid Contractor Management by Rapid Global is a contractor management software solution that helps you manage your contractors in the most efficient way possible.
+With this contractor compliance software, you or the contractor can enter all their information into the system.
+You then have access to review insurance certificate and documents, view pre-qualification forms, and ensure they have an ABN registered with the Australian Business Register.

-Rapid Contractor Management can assist you to check information regarding contractor certificates and licenses as well as keep track of their expiry dates.
-This tool can also allow you to verify and track information you need about a contractor’s company details, business registration, insurance coverage, work-cover registration, safety systems, Safe Work Method Statements and compliance with Workplace Health and Safety laws.
+Rapid Global’s contractor management software can help you check information regarding contractor certificates and licenses as well as keep track of their expiry dates.
+This tool can also allow you to verify and track information you need about a contractor’s company details, business registration, insurance coverage, workcover registration, safety systems, Safe Work Method Statements and compliance with Workplace Health and Safety laws.

 It only takes a little effort in the beginning to save your company a mountain of trouble in the end.
-Pre-qualify your contractors using the right tools with Rapid Global.
+Pre-qualify your contractors using the right tools with Rapid Global’s contractor management system.